 Camping agencies also vary between campgrounds, just like the scenery.
 City parks, regional parks, state parks, and the Golden Gate National Recreation Area all have overnight options near the city.
 Accommodations and logistics like reservations vary between these campground operators.
 However, one common attribute between all campgrounds is the feeling of escape from the hustle and bustle of the city.

-For more ideas on how to escape the city bustle, see our list of the best campgrounds near San Francisco.
+For more ideas on how to escape the city, see our list of the best campgrounds near San Francisco.

 1. Kirby Cove Campground, Marin Headlands

-To the west of Battery Kirby and the Kirby Cove Campground, closer to the Point Bonita Lighthouse, the Bicentennial Campground offers three additional sites with similar accommodations.
-Both Kirby Cove and Bicentennial Campground only facilitate tent camping.
+To the west of Battery Kirby and Kirby Cove Campground, closer to the Point Bonita Lighthouse, the Bicentennial Campground offers three additional sites with similar accommodations.
+Both Kirby Cove and Bicentennial Campground facilitate only tent camping.

 Address: 948 Fort Barry, Sausalito, California

 North of the Golden Gate Bridge in the Marin Headlands, the Haypress Campground has five hike-in campsites within the verdant Tennessee Valley.